Central America: History

-Central America was formed more than 3 million years ago, as part of the Isthmus of Panama, when its portion of land connected each side of water.

 In the Pre-Columbian era, the northern areas of Central America were inhabited by the indigenous peoples of Mesoamerica.
 Most notable among these were the Mayans, who had built numerous cities throughout the region, and the Aztecs, who had created a vast empire.
 The pre-Columbian cultures of eastern Honduras, Caribbean Nicaragua, most of Costa Rica and Panama were predominantly speakers of the Chibchan languages at the time of European contact and are considered by some culturally different and grouped in the Isthmo-Colombian Area.

 Following the Spanish expedition of Christopher Columbus's voyages to the Americas, the Spanish sent many expeditions to the region, and they began their conquest of Maya territory in 1523.
 Soon after the conquest of the Aztec Empire, Spanish conquistador Pedro de Alvarado commenced the conquest of northern Central America for the Spanish Empire.
 Beginning with his arrival in Soconusco in 1523, Alvarado's forces systematically conquered and subjugated most of the major Maya kingdoms, including the K'iche', Tz'utujil, Pipil, and the Kaqchikel.
 By 1528, the conquest of Guatemala was nearly complete, with only the Petén Basin remaining outside the Spanish sphere of influence.
 The last independent Maya kingdoms – the Kowoj and the Itza people – were finally defeated in 1697, as part of the Spanish conquest of Petén.

 In 1538, Spain established the Real Audiencia of Panama, which had jurisdiction over all land from the Strait of Magellan to the Gulf of Fonseca.
 This entity was dissolved in 1543, and most of the territory within Central America then fell under the jurisdiction of the Audiencia Real de Guatemala.
 This area included the current territories of Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, and the Mexican state of Chiapas, but excluded the lands that would become Belize and Panama.
 The president of the Audiencia, which had its seat in Antigua Guatemala, was the governor of the entire area.
 In 1609 the area became a captaincy general and the governor was also granted the title of captain general.
 The Captaincy General of Guatemala encompassed most of Central America, with the exception of present-day Belize and Panama.